Our Executive Committee

 Christine Sampson-Clark

-Christine Sampson-Clark, a special education teacher in Trenton Public Schools, was elected to the National Education Association (NEA) Executive Committee in July 2019 for a three-year term.
-The NEA Executive Committee includes the NEA president, vice president, and secretary-treasurer, plus six members elected at-large by the Representative Assembly.
+Christine Sampson-Clark, a special education teacher in Trenton Public Schools, was elected to the NEA Executive Committee in July 2019 and was re-elected in 2022 for a second three-year term.

 Sampson-Clark began her career in education 30 years ago as an education support professional and since then has taught in special education programs and alternative education programs, and also provided literacy intervention through the Reading Recovery program.